incognitochain/incognito-cli/README.md

    This function creates a transaction withdrawing an amount of `shared` from the pDEX.
 See more about this transaction: https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/pdex/withdrawal.md

 OPTIONS:
-   --privateKey value, -p value  a base58-encoded Incognito private key --amount value, --amt value   the Incognito amount of the action (default: 0) --tokenID1 value              ID of the first token --tokenID2 value              ID of the second token (default: "0000000000000000000000000000000000000000000000000000000000000004")
+   --privateKey value, -p value  A base58-encoded Incognito private key --amount value, --amt value   The Incognito amount of the action (default: 0) --tokenID1 value              ID of the first token --tokenID2 value              ID of the second token (default: "0000000000000000000000000000000000000000000000000000000000000004")
-   --version value, -v value     version of the transaction (1 or 2) (default: 2)
+   --version value, -v value     Version of the transaction (1 or 2) (default: 2)

 ```